iceclassic/mude/book/intro.md

 The iceclassic book contains additional (and optional) content to the main MUDE interactive book.
 Throughout the book, we will tackle a single problem: the Nenana Ice Classic.

-In the first part, we will familiarize ourselves with the problem, find, choose, and preprocess data that might be pertinent to the problem.
+In the first part, we will use `pandas` to  familiarize ourselves with the problem, find, choose, and preprocess data that might be pertinent to the problem at hand.

-In the second part, we will build a few simple models to try to solve the problem at hand.
+In the second part, we will build a few simple models using an Object Oriented Programming (OOP) approach.

-Throughout the book, we will use the programming techniques you will learn during the lectures and workshops, and briefly introduce new techniques.

 ## Nenana Ice Classic